Kenmakhanu/ansible-mc-series/02-Configuring managed nodes/remote-config.md

   - Change ownership of the key to ansible

          $ sudo chown ansible:ansible authorized_keys
+5. Also change the ownership of /etc/ansible from root to ansible

+        $ sudo chown -R ansible:ansible /etc/ansible
 4. Install vscode on ubuntu using the script below.
 ```
    sudo apt update